vmware-tanzu-labs/yaml-overlay-tool/docs/sections/qualifiers.md

 The `documentQuery` qualifier can be used on either `commonOverlays` or the `overlays` key on a `yamlFiles.path`.
 It cannot be used under the `documents` key.
 The purpose of a `documentQuery` is to qualify an overlay operation by checking for a value or multiple values contained in a YAML document within a file.

-The `documentQuery` results include groups of conditions that must be met before applying this overlay to the YAML document.
+The `documentQuery` includes groups of conditions that must be met before applying this overlay to the YAML document.
 Only one group of `conditions` must all match prior to qualifying the application of an overlay.

 The `documentQuery` key is a list/array which contains a list of the following top-level keys: